Housekeeping Attendant

 Housekeeping attendants keep hotels, motels, clubs, dormitory rooms and associated lobbies, halls and banquet rooms neat, clean and well stocked.

-Caretaker, Chambermaid, Cleaner, Hotel Housekeeper, Housekeeper, Light Duty Cleaner
+Caretaker, Chambermaid, Cleaner, Housekeeper, Light Duty Cleaner

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

 The NOC system is updated every 5 years to reflect changes in the labour market.
 Government forms and labour market data may group and refer to an occupation differently, depending on the system used.
-Here is how this occupation has been classified over time:

 Interest in copying instructions to clean lobbies, hallways, offices and rooms of hotels, hospitals, schools, office buildings and private residences, and to disinfect operating rooms and other hospital areas